May 05

 Naturally the positions of the backgrounds have changed in the li elements because I use a different matrix.
 Again, download the css file to have a closer look.
 So, there you go, navigation matrix reloaded, without the flickering.

-Comments are now closed
+Comments are closed.

 Superb!
 Thats what I call service!
 I’m now desperately trying to think of any other bugs I’d like you to fix for me….